strapi/sdk-js/README.md

 - A basic HTML project.
 - A Next.js project.

-These additions will provide more examples of how to integrate the Strapi SDK into different types of applications.
+These additions will provide more examples of how to integrate the client into different types of applications.